 Smoking Safety to Prevent Wildfire

 - Check For Restrictions: Find out if local restrictions are in place.
-Stage 1 Fire Restrictions, and Summit County’s year-round fire regulations, only allow outdoor smoking in an area at least three feet in diameter free of any flammable material - smoking is not allowed in timber, brush or grass areas.
-During Stage 2 Fire Restrictions, smoking is prohibited anywhere outside of an enclosed vehicle, trailer or building.
+During Stage 1 and Stage 2 Fire Restrictions, outdoor smoking is only allowed in an area at least three feet in diameter free of any flammable material - smoking is not allowed in timber, brush or grass areas.

 - Extinguish Completely: Extinguish and cool cigarettes completely before discarding.
 Never throw cigarettes or other smoking materials on the ground or from vehicles.
 When outdoors, discard cigarettes and ashes in an unburnable can filled with sand.